uuf6429/docker-etl/README.md

 ### Wrong Intentions

-The application does not question your intentions.
+The application does not question your intentions and assumes you know what you're doing.
 If you forget to output anything, it won't fail but it won't do anything either.
 Similarly, if you forget to extract any configuration, it will continue with a clean slate.

 ### Why a Watermelon?

 Why not?
-Who doesn't like watermelon?
-Also, because they have a fascinating history and deserve to be better known.
+Who doesn't like watermelons?
+Also, because they have a [fascinating history](https://news.nationalgeographic.com/2015/08/150821-watermelon-fruit-history-agriculture/).

 ## :rocket: Usage